stnolting/neorv32/README.md

 ![neorv32 Overview](https://raw.githubusercontent.com/stnolting/neorv32/main/docs/figures/neorv32_processor.png)

-The NEORV32 Processor is a **customizable microcontroller-like system on chip (SoC)** built around the NEORV32 [RISC-V](https://riscv.org/) CPU written in platform-independent VHDL.
-The project is intended as auxiliary processor in larger SoC designs or as *ready-to-go* stand-alone custom microcontroller that even fits into a Lattice iCE40 UltraPlus 5k low-power & low-density FPGA running at 24+ MHz.
+The NEORV32 Processor is a **customizable microcontroller-like system on chip (SoC)** built around the NEORV32 [RISC-V](https://riscv.org/) CPU written in **platform-independent VHDL**.
+The processor is intended as auxiliary controller in larger SoC designs or as *ready-to-go* stand-alone custom microcontroller that even fits into a Lattice iCE40 UltraPlus low-power & low-density FPGA.
+The project is intended to work _out of the box_ and targets FPGA / RISC-V starters as well as advanced users.

 Special focus is paid on **execution safety** to provide defined and predictable behavior at any time.
-Therefore, the CPU ensures that all memory access are acknowledged and no invalid/malformed instructions are executed.
-Whenever an unexpected situation occurs the application code is informed via precise and resumable hardware exceptions.
+Therefore, the CPU ensures that _all_ memory accesses are properly acknowledged and that _all_ invalid/malformed instructions are always detected as such.
+Whenever an unexpected situation occurs the application software is informed via _precise and resumable_ hardware exceptions.

 :interrobang: Want to know more?
 Check out the [project's rationale](https://stnolting.github.io/neorv32/#_rationale).